seancdavis/seancdavis-com/src/blog/posts/2020-07-17-introducing-component-adapters-into-gatsby.md

 The adapter is responsible for retrieving and transforming the data.
 After transformation, it renders the calendar component.
 In other words, it's a _data wrapper_ for the the main component.

+{% callout type="sidebar" %}
-_Quick sidebar: I know I mentioned the *single responsibility principle* above and this deviates from that in retrieving *and* transforming data.
-If you really want to stick to it, you could create a separate *transformer* file that only focuses on mapping raw data fields to the component.
-(I'm working on a smart version of that but am not there yet, so I'm currently shoving both of those responsibilities into the component adapter.)_
+I know I mentioned the _single responsibility principle_ above and this deviates from that in retrieving _and_ transforming data.
+If you really want to stick to it, you could create a separate _transformer_ file that only focuses on mapping raw data fields to the component.
+(I'm working on a smart version of that but am not there yet, so I'm currently shoving both of those responsibilities into the component adapter.)
+{% endcallout %}

 Let's assume that we have a GraphQL query we can run in our Gatsby project called `allEvents` that returns all the events.
 Except the properties don't quite match what we'd expect.
 Instead of `starts` and `ends`, we have `starts_at` and `ends_at`.
 So we can do something like this: